 - Bloody Mary’s

 - And so much more!

-- Fresh fruit.
+- Fresh fruit or spreads.
 We served diced strawberries, blueberries, and raspberries.
 Not only are they delicious as a garnish to your waffles, but they are a beautiful pop of color on the table!
 Serve mixed together or in separate bowls.

 - Whipped cream.
 Make a homemade whipped cream or opt for the store bought spray can version.
 This adds a finishing touch that is perfect for your berry covered breakfast!